 Before we start explaining gage patterns, it is important to explain what are Strain rosettes.

 A single strain gage can only measure in one direction.
 To overcome this, we use a strain gage rosette.
-It is an arrangement of two or more closely positioned gage grids, separately oriented to measure the normal strains along different directions in the underlying surface of the test part.
+It is an arrangement of two or more closely positioned gage grids, separately oriented to measure the normal strains along with different directions in the underlying surface of the test part.
 Rosettes are designed to perform a very practical and important function in experimental stress analysis.
 It can be shown that for the not-uncommon case of the general biaxial stress state, with the principal directions unknown, three independent strain measurements (in different directions) are required to determine the principal strains and stresses.
 And even when the principal directions are known in advance, two independent strain measurements are needed to obtain the principal strains and stresses.

 Gage pattern refers to the number of grid and the layout of the grid.